 The blower on my '91 Explorer was only working a little bit.
 It had all the signs of the resistor going bad, so I replaced the resistor.
 Now the blower works at the lower speeds, but not at the high speed.
 What might the problems be?

 I'm pretty sure it's the wiring harness.
 I had a Chevrolet Colorado with the exact issue and it was the wiring harness.
-If possible you could take to a garage that specializes in electrical issues and have the work done much, much cheaper than dealer.
-Hope this helps.

 I have a 2000 Ford Explorer V6 4.0L SOHC.
 I was changing the spark plugs and saw two bad collapsed hoses, so I changed them.
 Afterwards I noticed my heat did not work, but it still blows harder than before.
 What could it be?